bottlerocket-os/bottlerocket/QUICKSTART-EKS.md

 [settings.kubernetes]
 device-ownership-from-security-context = true
 ```

+If you are provisioning nodes via [EKS Auto Mode](https://docs.aws.amazon.com/eks/latest/userguide/automode.html) the setting above is applied automatically - when using
+different provisioning mechanisms such as Karpenter or modified AMIs, we recommend you set [user-data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html).

-This setting allows the container to take ownership of the mounted Neuron device based on the `runAsUser` and `runAsGroup` values provided in the spec.
+The following setting allows the container to take ownership of the mounted Neuron device based on the `runAsUser` and `runAsGroup` values provided in the spec.
 For more details on this, see the [Kubernetes documentation](https://kubernetes.io/blog/2021/11/09/non-root-containers-and-devices/):

 ```yaml